seanbenhur/seanbenhur/README.md

 ## Things I do

-- Building an Automated Invoice Extraction System, intelligent OCR pipelines on ImpigerTechnologies
-- Writing DataScience content as a freelance work
 - Working on developing NLP systems on several low resource languages
+- - Writing DataScience content as a freelance work

+##  Things I used to do

+- Built an Automated Invoice Extraction System, intelligent OCR pipelines on ImpigerTechnologies